 MacGyver In A Box

 Do you have an idea to help solve one of the planet’s biggest problems and MAKE the world better?
 What would MacGyver do?
-Read on to find out more and then if you are interested register for the challenge here.
+Read on to find out more and then if you are interested register for the challenge below.

 The specific design challenge or problem that is addressed in this competition is the development of a cost effective, indoor toilet that will allow proper sanitation and privacy for billions of the world’s population without indoor bathrooms.
 The targeted community for this competition is rural Guatemala.
 Ideally, the design should not require extensive plumbing and should be designed to consider its potential integration with some of the other potential low-cost infrastructure solutions for a developing community.